lau/tzdata/README.md

 For use with [Calendar](https://github.com/lau/calendar) you can still specify tzdata ~> 0.1.7 in your mix.exs file in case you experience problems using version ~> 0.5.2.

+## Hackney dependency and security

+Tzdata depends on Hackney in order to do HTTPS requests to get new updates.
+This is done because Erlang's built in HTTP client `httpc` does not verify SSL certificates when doing HTTPS requests.
+Hackney verifies the certificate of IANA when getting new tzdata releases from IANA.

 ## Documentation